bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js215">215.
 Prefix Sums</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program creates an array of prefix sums for a given array.
-The prefix sum of a sequence is a new sequence where each element is the sum of all preceding elements in the original sequence.
+<p>This program creates an array of prefix sums for a given array.
+The prefix sum of a
+sequence is a new sequence where each element is the sum of all preceding elements in the original sequence.</p>
 <pre>
 function prefixSums(inputArray) {
   let prefixSum = 0;